Amortized Causal Discovery: Learning to Infer Causal Graphs from Time-Series Data: Amortized Causal Discovery

-Thus, if the encoder predicts the ``no edge''-type edge $e=0$ for $\zij$ by setting $z_{ij,0} = 1$, the decoder uses the zero function and no information is propagated from time-series $i$ to $j$.
-Due to this, we can draw a connection to Granger causality: if $z_{ij,0} = 1$, time series $i$ does not Granger cause the decoder's prediction for $j$ (see \cref{app:claim-gc}).
-As a result, we expect ACD-NRI to predict ``no edge'' where no (Granger) causal connection exists, and thus to estimate the true causal graph \citep{peters2017elements}.
+\paragraph{Prediction of Causal Relations} In order to align our model with the philosophy of Granger Causality, we include a ``no edge''-type edge function: If the encoder predicts the ``no edge''-type edge $e=0$ by setting $z_{ij,0} = 1$, the decoder uses the zero function and no information is propagated from time-series $i$ to $j$ (\cref{eq:edges}).
+Due to this, time-series $i$ will Granger cause the decoder-predicted time-series $j$ only when the edge is predicted to exist (see \cref{app:claim-gc}).
+Hence, by the same logic that justifies prior Granger causal work (\cref{sec:background}), we expect the predicted edges to correspond to Granger causal relations.
+Finally, since we assume no hidden confounders and no instantaneous edges, these Granger causal relations will correspond to relations in the underlying SCM \citep[Theorem 10.3]{peters2017elements}.